(Updated on Dec 17, 2020)

 “During an emergency, traditional constitutional scrutiny does not apply,” Judge Bernal wrote in rejecting relief from the emergency orders.
 Judge Bernal upheld these restrictions under this emergency exception to traditional constitutional review.
 Under this type of paradigm, emergency actions are constitutional if they (1) have a “real or substantial relation to the crisis” and (2) do “not represent plain, palpable invasions of clearly protected rights.”
 According to Bernal, the emergency measures “easily meet that test,” as physical distancing is necessary to slow the spread of the virus.
 He also noted that plaintiffs “are free to gather virtually or over the phone.”
 He determined that “the Orders are likely a permissible exercise of executive authority during a national emergency.”

-Bernal also determined that such emergency orders would be constitutional even under a more traditional form of constitutional review.
+Bernal also determined that such emergency orders would be constitutional even under a more traditional and stricter form of constitutional review.
 He asserted that the emergency orders are constitutional even when applying traditional constitutional scrutiny.
 Bernal determined that the emergency orders do not target religious practices or gatherings and are facially neutral.
 He described the orders as “generally applicable restrictions on gatherings of all kinds.”

 In sharp contrast to this ruling, another federal district court judge in Kentucky issued a very different type of ruling in On Fire Christian Center, Inc. v.
 Fischer.
 Louisville Mayor Greg Fischer had banned religious services a few days before Easter in order to prohibit large gatherings that might lead to the spread of the coronavirus.
 He acknowledged that he took this measure with a “heavy heart.”